-11. FINANCIAL RISK AND MANAGEMENT OBJECTIVES AND POLICIES
+14. FINANCIAL RISK AND MANAGEMENT OBJECTIVES AND POLICIES

-The Fund's principal financial liabilities are accrued management fees and other fees.
+The Fund's principal financial liabilities are accrued expenses and a redemption payable amount.

-The Fund also has financial assets in the form of cash and cash equivalents, investments at FVTPL and dividend receivables which are integral and directly derived out of its regular business.
+The Fund also has financial assets in the form of cash and cash equivalents and investments at amortized cost which are integral and directly derived out of its regular business.

-The Fund's financial operations are exposed to the following risks.
+The Fund's financial operations are exposed to following risks.